yamansan/Change-Point-Detection-PINNS/README.md

 Files:
 - final.ipynb contains the code.
 - tanh_pinn_model_training_data9.pth contains the parameters for the pre-trained model from the training data.
+- A full detailed presentation is given in CP-PINN.pdf
 ## Features

 - Detects changepoints in PDE parameters effectively.